-A new cancer treatment based on immunotherapy is currently available for osteosarcoma patients.
+A new cancer treatment based on immunotherapy developed by ELIAS Animal Health is currently available for osteosarcoma patients.

 In the clinical trial, half of the ten dogs that completed the therapy became disease-free and experienced long-term remission.

 The treatment includes vaccination and T-cell infusion, and is a form of vaccine-primed adoptive cell therapy.

 Wouldn't it be wonderful if remission from canine osteosarcoma meant years of ball-chasing, tail-wagging and living a dog's best life?

 Osteosarcoma is one of the most aggressive type of canine cancer.
 Even with amputation and chemotherapy, the survival time is typically less than a year.
 Having lost our dog, Gus, to osteosarcoma three years ago, I've been particularly interested in research for new treatments for this disease.

 Like many dogs, Gus ended up with pulmonary metastasis 12 months after his diagnosis, and my big disappointment was not being able to enroll him in a immunotherapy clinical trial for a shot at a long-term remission.